Shuffler/elshahawi-android-style/project_and_code_guidelines.md

     }
 ```

-#### 2.1.6.2 Know Which Java Objects Already Have Synchronization Built-in
+#### 2.1.4.2 Know Which Java Objects Already Have Synchronization Built-in
 Some Java objects (such as Hashtable, Vector, and StringBuffer) already have synchronization built into many of their APIs.
 They may not require additional synchronization.

-#### 2.1.6.3 Do Not Under-Synchronize
-Some Java variables and operations are not atomic.
-If these variables or operations can be used by multiple threads, you must use synchronization to prevent data corruption.
-For example: (i) Java types long and double are comprised of eight bytes; any access to these fields must be synchronized. (ii) Operations such as ++ and -- must be synchronized because they represent a read and a write, not an atomic operation.

 ## 2.2 Java style rules